 Most cold stores will be assembled on site using either basic materials or prefabricated parts and as such can readily be regarded as being plant "in the nature of a building or structure".
-A cold store exceeding 400 m will be rateable in terms of Valuation for Rating (Plant and Machinery) (Scotland) Regulations 2000, as amended, under Class 4, Table 4, chambers.
-A cold store of smaller capacity will still be rateable provided it is "not readily capable of being moved from one site and re-erected in its original state on another without the substantial demolition of any surrounding structure".
+A cold store exceeding 400 m will be rateable in terms of Class 4, Table 4 (chambers) and a cold store of smaller capacity will still be rateable provided it is "not readily capable of being moved from one site and re-erected in its original state on another without the substantial demolition of any surrounding structure".
 The valuer should be quite convinced that the cold store could be removed and re-erected in the prescribed circumstances before conceding rateability.